 Theatre Arts students at the University of Miami will take the stage to perform “Little Shop of Horrors” at the Ring Theatre this week.
 The musical, an adaptation of the 1986 film, tells of strange events unfolding in the most unlikely of places.

 Young Seymour works at Mushnik’s florist shop on poverty-ridden Skid Row.
-The discovery of a new plant brings him fame, fortune and love – at a cost.
-Unable to resist the attention, Seymour must find out how to satisfy the plant’s unusual diet – human blood.
+The discovery of a new plant brings him fame, fortune and love—at a cost.
+Unable to resist the attention, Seymour must find out how to satisfy the plant’s unusual diet for human blood.
 Things turn deadly when Seymour realizes the consequences of his actions.
-From doo-wop girl groups to sadistic dentists to punk-rock plants, this musical is a mix of vibrance, chaos and dark comedy.
+From doo-wop girl groups to sadistic dentists to punk-rock plants, this musical is a mix of energy, chaos and dark comedy.

-“Audiences can expect to laugh, to be surprised, to be moved,” said Director and Musical Director Greg Brown.
+“Audiences can expect to laugh, to be surprised and to be moved,” said director Greg Brown.
 “They can expect to see the familiar, but also see things completely alien.
 It’ll be an adventure with plenty of surprises along the way.”

-Brown chose to put a new spin on the classic story.
+Notably, Brown chose to put a new spin on this classic story.

-The University of Miami’s production is set in Miami’s Little Havana in the 1990’s.
+The University of Miami’s production is strategically set in Miami’s own Little Havana in the 1990’s.
 Add-ins like a Cafecito cart, a Miami-Dade County dumpster and Spanish ad-libbing bring this story close to home.